apollo

 Blood Tests

-Blood tests are very common for checking arthritis, especially rheumatoid arthritis.
+Blood tests are widespread and common for checking arthritis, especially rheumatoid arthritis.
 A higher erythrocyte sedimentation rate of ESR can indicate an inflammatory disorder.
-Another way to confirm the disease is by checking the level of C-reactive protein (CRP).
+Another way to confirm the disease is by checking the C-reactive protein (CRP) level.
 Other methods include the anti-cyclic citrullinated peptide antibodies (anti-CCP) and rheumatoid factor test.

-There are various types of imaging tests that need to be conducted for diagnosing arthritis.
+Imaging tests: Various types of imaging tests need to be conducted to diagnose arthritis.
 These include:

 X-rays